-- 10.2.1 Medicinal use of cannabis was first reported in 2737 BC in China, and 'hemp' has a western tradition as listed by Culpepper.
+- 11.2.1 Medicinal use of cannabis was first reported in 2737 BC in China, and 'hemp' has a western tradition as listed by Culpepper.
 O'Shaughnessy wrote the first modern medical paper in 1839.
-Tincture of cannabis was available in the UK as a medicine until banned by the Misuse of Drugs Act in 1971. - 10.2.2 After over a century of research primarily aimed at discovering the dangers of cannabis, Cannabis was described by the British Medical Association as 'a remarkably safe drug with a side effects profile superior to many conventional medications'. - 10.2.3 The cannabinoid receptor has been found in many areas of the nervous system and bodily tissues, including the skin and gut.
+Tincture of cannabis was available in the UK as a medicine until banned by the Misuse of Drugs Act in 1971. - 11.2.2 After over a century of research primarily aimed at discovering the dangers of cannabis, Cannabis was described by the British Medical Association as 'a remarkably safe drug with a side effects profile superior to many conventional medications'. - 11.2.3 The cannabinoid receptor has been found in many areas of the nervous system and bodily tissues, including the skin and gut.
 It is suggested that the receptor, reacting to the body's own cannabinoids (e.g. anandamide) regulates the pain threshold.
-New research is emerging at an exponential rate, with papers being published at the rate of one a day into this developing field of pharmacology. - 10.2.4 Conditions which may be improved by cannabis include: - (a) Multiple Sclerosis Recent research is very encouraging, suggesting the condition may result from disorders of the body's own cannabinoid metabolism, with many patients reporting dramatic improvement of symptoms. - (b) Pain including arthritis, spinal injury, migraine etc and other forms of chronic pain - (c) Asthma THC has powerful bronchodilator properties, although cannabis smoke can irritate the lungs. - (d) Gastrointestinal THC slows the gut, and has been claimed to improve disorders such as Crohn's disease and irritable bowel syndrome - (e) AIDS/Cancer THC or cannabis improves appetite and reduces nausea and the wasting associated with AIDS or cancer chemotherapy treatment.
+New research is emerging at an exponential rate, with papers being published at the rate of one a day into this developing field of pharmacology. - 11.2.4 Conditions which may be improved by cannabis include: - (a) Multiple Sclerosis Recent research is very encouraging, suggesting the condition may result from disorders of the body's own cannabinoid metabolism, with many patients reporting dramatic improvement of symptoms. - (b) Pain including arthritis, spinal injury, migraine etc and other forms of chronic pain - (c) Asthma THC has powerful bronchodilator properties, although cannabis smoke can irritate the lungs. - (d) Gastrointestinal THC slows the gut, and has been claimed to improve disorders such as Crohn's disease and irritable bowel syndrome - (e) AIDS/Cancer THC or cannabis improves appetite and reduces nausea and the wasting associated with AIDS or cancer chemotherapy treatment.
 While several components of cannabis smoke have been found to be carcinogenic, some research has suggested there may be a protective effect of certain cannabinoids against breast or skin cancers. - (f) Strokes Dexanabinol, a synthetic cannabinoid, has been found to dramatically reduce the death of brain cells following a stroke or severe head injury. - (g) Glaucoma THC reduces intraocular pressure, although relatively high dosages and frequent repetition are needed.
 Glaucoma is the second most common cause of blindness. - (h) Epilepsy Various cannabinoids (notably cannabidiol or CBD present mainly in resin) have powerful anticonvulsant properties. - (i) Stress The most commonly-reported effect of cannabis is relaxation and stress relief.
 However cannabis increases heart rate, whilst reducing blood pressure via lowered smooth muscle tone in the arteries the net effect being similar to changing down a gear when driving uphill. - (j) Mental Health: Several individuals claim to have reduced psychiatric symptoms after replacing prescribed medications (antidepressants or tranquillisers) with cannabis.
+However heavy cannabis use during adolescence has been linked to depression and psychosis - 11.2.5 From 1998 until earlier this year, many cannabis defendants had escaped conviction using the defence of 'medical necessity'.
+However the Court of Appeal in R-v-Quayle and others [2005] held that a continuous medical condition, implying repeated or continuous use of the drug to avoid chronic symptoms such as pain, did not give rise to such a defence.
+The defence potentially remains open for acute conditions requiring a one-off dose or episodic possession, although this has not been tested in the courts.
+The decision of the court is believed to be under appeal to the House of Lords.

-11 Cannabis and Driving
+12 Cannabis and Driving